Rh factor testing: Prevention of Rh group incompatibility in blood transfusion

 When RhD antigens on red blood cells are exposed to an individual with RhD- status, high-frequency of IgG anti-RhD antibodies will be developed in the RhD- individual's body.
 The antibodies then attack red blood cells with attached RhD antigens and lead to the destruction of these cells.
 This condition is known as a haemolytic reaction.
-The destruction of red blood cells releases haemoglobin to the bloodstream.
-Haemoglobin may be excreted through urine, causing haemoglobinuria.
-The sudden release of haemoglobin will also pass through the liver and be metabolised into bilirubin, which in high concentrations, accumulates under the skin to cause jaundice.
+The destruction of red blood cells releases hemoglobin to the bloodstream.
+Hemoglobin may be excreted through urine, causing haemoglobinuria.
+The sudden release of hemoglobin will also pass through the liver and be metabolized into bilirubin, which in high concentrations, accumulates under the skin to cause jaundice.
 Liberation of blood cell debris into the circulation will also cause disseminated intravascular coagulation.

 Symptoms of Rh group incompatibility in blood donation

 Patients receiving incompatible blood transfusion may have pale skin, splenomegaly, hepatomegaly and the yellowing of mouth and eyes.
-In addition, their urine may appear in dark colour and the patients may experience dizziness and confusion.
+In addition, their urine may appear in dark color and the patients may experience dizziness and confusion.
 Tachycardia, the increase in heart rate, is also a symptom of the haemolytic disease.

 Prevention of haemolytic disease of the newborn

-In the case of pregnancy, when an RhD- mother carries an RhD+ fetus, some of the fetal red blood cells may cross the placenta into the maternal circulation, sensitising the mother to produce anti-RhD antibodies.
-Since the mixing of fetal and maternal blood occurs mainly during separation of the placenta during delivery, the first RhD+ pregnancy rarely causes any danger to the foetus as delivery occurs before the synthesis of antibodies by the mother.
-However, if the mother were to conceive another RhD+ child in the future, the anti-RhD antibodies will cross the placenta to attack and lyse the red cells of the foetus, causing the aforementioned haemolytic reaction in the foetus known as haemolytic disease of the newborn.
-This disease is usually fatal for the foetus and hence preventive measures are conducted.
+In the case of pregnancy, when an RhD- mother carries an RhD+ fetus, some of the fetal red blood cells may cross the placenta into the maternal circulation, sensitizing the mother to produce anti-RhD antibodies.
+Since the mixing of fetal and maternal blood occurs mainly during separation of the placenta during delivery, the first RhD+ pregnancy rarely causes any danger to the fetus as delivery occurs before the synthesis of antibodies by the mother.
+However, if the mother were to conceive another RhD+ child in the future, the anti-RhD antibodies will cross the placenta to attack and lyse the red cells of the fetus, causing the aforementioned haemolytic reaction in the fetus known as haemolytic disease of the newborn.
+This disease is usually fatal for the fetus and hence preventive measures are conducted.